g1mv/density/README.md

 Inside the main header and footer, a number of blocks can be found, each having its own header and footer.
 Inside each block, compressed data has a structure determined by the compression algorithm used.

+It is possible to add an integrity checksum to the compressed output by using the *DENSITY_BLOCK_TYPE_WITH_HASHSUM_INTEGRITY_CHECK* block type.
+The 128-bit checksum is calculated using the excellent [SpookyHash algorithm](https://github.com/centaurean/spookyhash).
+When used, an additional integrity check will be automatically performed during decompression.

 APIs
 ----
 DENSITY features a *buffer API* and a *stream API* which are very simple to use, yet powerful enough to keep users' creativity unleashed.